 School Counseling Jobs and Career Resources

-School counselors provide students with the support and resources they need to help them succeed in order to enhance their academic, social/emotional and career development.
-Opportunities in this rewarding profession are on the rise: The U.S. Bureau of Labor Statistics projects that career and school counselor jobs will increase at a faster-than-average rate of 8 percent by 2028.1
+Opportunities in this rewarding profession are on the rise: The U.S. Bureau of Labor Statistics projects that employment for career and school counselors and advisors will increase at a faster-than-average rate of 4% between 2023 and 2033, with roughly 29,100 new hiring opportunities each year.1

 • Elementary and secondary schools